12 Captivating Spanish Books to Add to Your Bookshelf in 2023

 English title: One Hundred Years of Solitude

-As with literature in any language, these 12 best Spanish books cover a vast array of topics, themes, writing styles and genres.
+These Spanish books cover a vast array of topics, themes, writing styles and genres.

-But they are all some of the most popular and influential pieces of literature ever written by the masters of the Spanish language.
+They’re all some of the most popular and influential pieces of literature ever written by the masters of the Spanish language.

 So, which one are you going to read first?